 “Do you want milk or water with your dinner?”

-When we don’t let our children have a choice of simple things, it will hinder them from making a choice when it comes to harder issues.
+When we don’t let our children have a choice of things now (while we can still supervise, guide, and help them), it will hinder them from making a choice when it comes to harder issues (when we aren’t there to help).

 2).
 Not letting them “TAKE CHANCES, MAKE MISTAKES.”